jdx/mise/docs/cli/index.md

   -n, --dry-run
           Just print what would be done, don't actually do it

+  -i, --interactive
+          Display multiselect menu to choose which tools to upgrade

   -j, --jobs <JOBS>
           Number of jobs to run in parallel
           [default: 4]

           [env: MISE_JOBS=]

-  -i, --interactive
-          Display multiselect menu to choose which tools to upgrade
+  -l, --bump
+          Upgrades to the latest version available, bumping the version in mise.toml

+          For example, if you have `node = "20.0.0"` in your mise.toml but 22.1.0 is the latest available, this will install 22.1.0 and set `node = "22.1.0"` in your config.

+          It keeps the same precision as what was there before, so if you instead had `node = "20"`, it would change your config to `node = "22"`.

       --raw
           Directly pipe stdin/stdout/stderr from plugin to user Sets --jobs=1